jundalisay/superb/content/en/research/montesquieu/spirit-of-the-laws/book-5/chapter-9.md

-+++
-title=  "How the Laws are in Monarchies" heading=  "Chapters 9-12 of The Spirit of the Laws Book 5 Simplified" date=  2015-09-09 image= "/covers/spirit.jpg" description=  "The Spirit of the Laws Book 5" linkb=  "/research/montesquieu/spirit-of-the-laws/book-5/chapter-8" linkbtext=  "Chapter 8" linkf=  "/research/montesquieu/spirit-of-the-laws/book-5/chapter-13" linkftext=  "Chapter 13"
-+++
+---
+heading: "Chapters 9-12"
+title: "How the Laws are in Monarchies"
+weight: 10
+description: "IT is not sufficient, in a well-regulated democracy, that the divisions of land be equal"
+image: "/covers/spirit.jpg"
+author: Montesquieu
+icon: /icons/mont.png
+---

-AS honour is the principle of a monarchical government, the laws ought to be relative to this principle.
+Honour is the principle of a monarchical government.
+- This is why the laws should be relative to the principle of honour.

+The laws should:
-They should endeavour to support the nobility; in respect to whom, honour may be, in some measure, deemed both child and parent.
+- support the nobility; in respect to whom, honour may be, in some measure, deemed both child and parent.

-They should render the nobility hereditary; not as a boundary between the power of the prince and the weakness of the people, but as the link which connects them both.
+- render the nobility hereditary; not as a boundary between the power of the prince and the weakness of the people, but as the link which connects them both.

 In this government, substitutions, which preserve the estates of families undivided, are extremely useful, though in others not so proper.